 The details of programmes for familiarization of Independent Directors with theCompany their roles rights responsibilities in the Company nature of the industry inwhich the Company operates business model of the Company

 and related matters are put up on the website of the Company at the link www.lordschloro.com.

 The following policies of the Company are attached herewith marked as Annexure A andB.

 a) Policy for selection of Directors and determining Directors independence; and

 b) Remuneration Policy for Directors Key Managerial Personnel and other employees.

 6. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS U/S 186

-7. MATERIAL CHANGES AND COMMITMENTS IF ANY:
+7. material CHANGES AND commitments if ANY:

-There were no material changes and commitments have been occurred between the end ofthe financial year of the Company to which the financial statements relate and date ofsigning of board report affecting the financial position of the Company.
+There were no material changes and commitments have been occurred between the end ofthe financial year of the Company to which the financial statements relate and date ofsigning of board report affecting the financial position of the company.

 8. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE

 The Company has not received any significant/material orders from the statutoryregulatory bodies/courts/tribunals which affect the operations/status of the Company.